 The Future of Enterprise Content Management

-Enterprise content management solutions will just keep on evolving and getting smarter with the usage of cognitive technologies such as AI and Machine Learning.
+Enterprise content management solutions will continue following the latest trends and keep on evolving and getting smarter with the usage of cognitive technologies such as AI and Machine Learning.

 The future of enterprise content management is bright, but not without challenges.
 New data sources are being introduced as technology advances.
 Data may be gathered from nearly any piece of hardware that is linked to the internet using the Internet of Things (IoT).

-This will drive strategies and solutions to develop in order to solve the new problems that businesses face when it comes to information management.
+This will drive this technology to develop in order to solve the new problems that businesses face when it comes to information management.

 Traditional companies in the ECM industry must modernize their systems, provide cutting-edge features, and modularize them in order to be cost effective and assist enterprises in scaling their implementations and achieving a faster return on investment.